 One of the best things you can do when preparing your mortgage application is to understand the role credit plays in approval.
 Once you understand how a lender views you and your credit, you can work to craft your financial story to work in your favor.

 We’re taking an in-depth look at the role of credit in the mortgage process, loan options for people with bad credit and how you can make your credit score better before you apply for a loan.

 How To Get A Mortgage With Bad Credit

-No matter which lender you choose, it’s going to be difficult to find one that will accept a credit score lower than 580.
-If you want to proceed with getting a mortgage with bad credit, your next step is to learn what types of loan you could qualify for.
+No matter which lender you choose, it’s going to be difficult to find one that will accept a credit score lower than 580, which is the minimum credit score to buy a house.
+If you want to proceed with getting a mortgage with a bad credit score, your next step is to learn what types of loans you could qualify for.

 If your credit score is lower than 580, you’re going to have to work to increase it before you apply for a loan.

 Your credit score is a number based on your available credit, the amount you owe, length of your credit history, payment history and any new credit you’ve taken on.
 Though it’s important, it’s not the only factor a lender considers.

 Lenders consider more than just your credit score.
 They use your credit to determine other values, including: